nmstevanovic/cybersecurity-projects/README.md

+## 🔍 Selected Project Showcases:

 ## 🖥️ IT Pre-Onboarding Runbook (Windows Workstation Setup)

-- Created a detailed runbook to standardize Windows workstation setup for new hires at a fictional company.
+- Developed a comprehensive runbook for setting up Windows workstations for new hires at a fictional company.
-- Covered domain joining, Active Directory user and group creation, GPO configuration, shared folder setup, login script deployment, and PowerShell auditing.
+- Included step-by-step processes for domain joining, Active Directory user and group creation, Group Policy Object (GPO) configuration, shared folder setup, and login script deployment.
-- Ensured security and compliance through Group Policy restrictions and Event Viewer login verification.
+- Implemented security and compliance checks through Group Policy restrictions and Event Viewer log auditing.
-- Developed scripts to automate service listing and software inventory tasks for auditing.
+- Created PowerShell scripts to automate running service listings and software inventory collection for auditing purposes.

-*This project highlights my ability to create clear, repeatable IT processes and use Windows Server administration tools in a real-world context.*
+- Demonstrates ability to create clear, repeatable IT processes using Windows Server administration tools in a practical context.

+## 🛡️ Enhancing Cybersecurity Posture: Lessons from a Log Access Disruption

+- Investigated and resolved log access disruption in StackFull Software’s Splunk system caused by a misconfigured config.conf file.
+- Diagnosed security risks due to overly permissive file permissions and verified file integrity using MD5 hashing before and after remediation.
+- Collaborated with SOC analysts to identify root cause and implemented fixes, including restoring admin configurations and securing file permissions.
+- Created secure backups to ensure disaster recovery readiness.
+- Developed actionable recommendations for improving Splunk system security posture, including permission restrictions, role-based access control (RBAC), file integrity monitoring, auditing, and routine backups.

+## 🛡️ Network Security & Defense in Depth Planning: Sweetwater Manufacturing

+- Designed a multi-layered network security plan for Sweetwater Manufacturing using a Defense in Depth strategy.
+- Implemented edge security with firewalls and DMZ isolation to protect public-facing services.
+- Established perimeter controls including VPN access, IP whitelisting, and industrial machine isolation.
+- Applied internal segmentation via VLANs and subnets to reduce lateral movement risk.
+- Deployed active monitoring tools like Snort IDS and AIDE for host and network detection.
+- Enforced host endpoint hardening with local firewalls, security certificates, and USB restrictions.
+- Defined administrative policies and physical security controls to secure user and device access.